 And The Award for Best Picture Goes To…: Greek Week

 Today it is quite an achievement be recognized with an Academy Award for Best Picture, Tony Award for the Best Play, or Grammy for Best Song of the Year.
-However, rewind 2500 years ago in Athens and the prize was even bigger.
+However, rewind 2500 years ago in Athens, and the prize was even bigger.

 Each spring, the city of Athens would turn into a party town with a festival celebrating the wine god, Dionysus.
 During this “Greater Dionysia” celebration there was music, merriment, dancing, and even more wine drinking.
-The festival lasted for five days, and each afternoon in the Theater of Dionysus (pictured below) either a dithyramb (ancient Greek hymn) was sung or a tragedy performed followed by a comedy.
+The festival lasted for five days, and each afternoon in the Theater of Dionysus (pictured below) either a dithyramb (ancient Greek hymn) was sung, or a tragedy performed followed by a comedy.

-Instead of Oscars, Tripods & Choregic Monuments
+Instead of Oscars, Tripods & Choragic Monuments

 At the end of the performances, citizens voted which they considered the prize-winning play.
 The producers (called choregoi) erected monuments to commemorate their victories.
 Choregic monuments were usually temple-like structures, simple columns, or cylindrical constructions that supported a “tripod” – the trophy from the contest – a bronze cauldron with a tripod base (see inset) that stood about waist-height.

-a choregic monument in Athens
+a choragic monument in Athens

-The stone work on the roof originally the tripod received by Lysikrates when the choir he financed as choregos was victorious in the tragedy competition in 334 B.C.
+The stonework on the roof originally the tripod received by Lysikrates when the choir he financed as choregos was victorious in the tragedy competition in 334 B.C.